 117 Dudley Hall

 This scholarship, in memory of Jean Muir and Howard Ashley, is available to all majors and offered to sophomores, juniors and seniors.
 This scholarship is up to $2,200.00 and is awarded annually.
 This scholarship can be used for summer or semester-long programs.
-Applications are due in mid-October for spring-semester travel.
-Apply.
+Applications for summer and fall travel are due in February; applications for spring travel are due in October.
+Apply now>